sebastianruder/NLP-progress/question_answering.md

-## Question answering / reading comprehension
+# Question answering

 Question answering is the task of answering a question.
-Most current datasets frame this task as reading comprehension where the question is about a paragraph or document and the answer often is a span in the document.
-The Machine Reading group at UCL also provides an [overview of reading comprehension tasks](https://uclmr.github.io/ai4exams/data.html).

 ### ARC